A3qahas/My-final-project-java1/README.md

 # You can use this program to insert your employees

-## using JAVA language
+## Using JAVA language

-# first there will be 4 options
+# First there will be 4 options

 ## 1=add new Employee
 ### You will insert